EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

 </details>
 <br>

-### **Exercise 2.2: Create a new projection that will find the amount of claims are associated with a physician.
+### **Exercise 2.2: Create a new projection that will find the amount of claims associated with a physician.
 Determine whether this would be a good feature to add?**

 <details>
   <summary> Answer to the execise (Click to expand) </summary>